Russia-Ukraine: What to know as Russia attacks Ukraine

 Associated Press

-WARSAW, Poland (AP) — Russian troops launched a broad assault on Ukraine from three sides on Thursday, an attack that began with explosions before dawn in the capital Kyiv and other cities.
+WARSAW, Poland (AP) — Russian troops launched a broad assault on Ukraine from three sides Thursday, an attack that brought explosions before dawn to the country’s capital, Kyiv, and other cities.

 Here are the things to know about the conflict over Ukraine and the security crisis in Eastern Europe: